Sewanee, TN United States

 QUALIFICATIONS, SKILLS, AND EXPERIENCE:

-This is a full time, academic year position with some summer assignments (10+ month).
+This is a full-time, 12-month position.
 Salary is dependent on education and experience.
 Benefits include a tuition remission plan, health and dental insurance, worker’s compensation, short-term and long-term disability, group life insurance, retirement plan, and eligibility for grants for professional enrichment and continuing education.

-Applications should be directed to the Educational Technology Coordinator.
-In addition to the required Employment Application, please include a letter of introduction and a résumé.
+Applications should be directed to the DFO Search Committee at firstname.lastname@example.org.
+In addition to the required Employment Application (available at sasweb.org/employment), please include a letter of introduction and a résumé.
 We will begin reviewing applications immediately and will close the application process when the position is filled.

 St. Andrew’s-Sewanee School is an Equal Opportunity Employer.